ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Add_trims.md

 ## To add a trim...

-1Travel to the needle position where you want to trim the thread.
+1. Travel to the needle position where you want to trim the thread.

-2Click the Insert Trim icon.
+2. Click the Insert Trim icon.
 A trim function is inserted at the current needle position.

 ![TrimFunction.png](assets/TrimFunction.png)